[Toy Review] Lovense Lush 4

 So let’s dive in and find out what I thought of the famed Lush 2, shall we?

 The Lush 2 by Lovense is a rechargeable, app-controlled insertable vibrator.
-It is 8 inches long, of which about 3.5 inches are intertable.
+It measures 8″ in length and 3.5″ in insertable length.
 The rest is a long, flexible tail.
 The Lush 2 is made of body-safe silicone in an extremely bright shade of pink.

 The Lush 2 is described as a “love egg” vibrator, but the main body isn’t really quite egg shaped.
 Instead it has a bulge on one side, which I guess is supposed to hit the G-spot.
 The body and tail shape kinda makes me think of a sperm!
 Here’s what it looks like:

-The Lovense Lush 2 on a wooden floor
+The Lovense Lush 2 toy on a wooden floor for a review post

 On my body, the main head of the toy really isn’t long enough or the right shape to hit my G-spot with any degree of precision.
 Given this and the that I’m not a big fan of internal vibrations, I was more inclined to use it as a clitoral vibrator.